The ultimate guide to attaching metal tube to a shipping container

 Vertical full length tube clamp

-3. Horizontally, parallel to the container side
+Attach a tube horizontally, parallel to the container side

 Using a single horizontal (parallel) tube clamp (also known as a palm railing tube clamp), you can attach a steel tube along the side of a container, top or bottom, along either the short or the long side of your container.
 Please note this is currently only available in a 48mm option.